ricardoandre/kanoerp/kanoerp/README.md

   campaign/account-level `actions`/`action_values` API silently drops conversion data for these accounts.
 Ad-level (`ads_insights`) is the only reliable source for conversion rollups.
+- **Reach and frequency are NOT additive across days.** *(Learned 2026-07-02, from the FB Ads weekly/monthly reporting work — see §10.1.)* Summing daily `reach` values, or averaging daily `frequency` values, over a week or month double-counts anyone reached more than once in that window and produces a wrong number — not an approximation, an actually incorrect one.
+The Marketing API only returns a correct reach/frequency figure when queried with `time_range` set to the exact period wanted and **no `time_increment`** (or one matching the period length).
+  This applies at every level (ad/campaign/account) — account-level reach also dedupes across ads within the account, so it isn't derivable from campaign- or ad-level numbers either.
+Any other additive metric (spend, impressions, clicks, conversions) is fine to sum from daily rows as before; only reach/frequency need a separate, period-scoped fetch.

 ### 4.1 Relation field names are not predictable — always check the schema file